xNok/pystatemachine/articles/1_introduction_to_docopt.md

-# You write the help message docopt write the code
+# No Code Argument Parsing for Command-Line Interfaces

-When writing a command-line interface (cli) you can save a lot of time and effort by using one of the dedicated libraries out there.
-Indeed parsing all the arguments, writing the help message, and keeping the documentation in sync can be pretty time-consuming.
-What if you could only write the help message and use a single line of code to create your cli?
+When writing a command-line interface (CLI), you can save a lot of time and effort by using one of the dedicated libraries to parse arguments.
+Parsing all the arguments, writing the help message, and keeping the documentation in sync can be pretty time-consuming.
+What if you could only write the help message and use a single line of code to create your CLI?
 This is the deal that [docopt](https://github.com/docopt) offers you.

 > You know what's awesome?
 It's when the option parser is generated based on the beautiful help message that you write yourself!
-This way you don't need to write this stupid repeatable parser-code, and instead can write only the help message--the way you want it. (docotp author)
+This way, you don't need to write this stupid repeatable parser-code, and instead can write only the help message--the way you want it. (docotp author)

 This library, in my opinion, stands out from its competitors:
 * docopt is available for many different languages: Python, Go, Rust, JAVA, Ruby, C, C++, PHP, and a few others.
 * Very little code to write.
-This library doesn't come with a convention on how to design the command line.
-It simply parses the arguments and provides you a Map of all the values.
 * You have to maintain the documentation.
 Those new arguments you want to have won't be considered if you don't update the help message.
+* This library doesn't impose a convention on how to design the command line.
+It simply parses the arguments and provides you a Map of all values.

 In this article, I will only be going over basic using Python.
+However, you will mainly write the documentation.
+So I considere the tutorial as language agnostic.

+> Plus you can try it out [in you browser](http://try.docopt.org/)

-However we are mainly going to write documentation.
-For other languages you will change a single line of code:
+For languages other that, you will change a single line of code:

 In Python: